Kwakic/ryanair-karate-service/README.md

 # API REST TESTING RYANAIR

-Booking Controller and User Controller
+Application that tests Ryanair's Booking and Users API

 ## Getting Started/Install

 This project is built over **Java** language, **Maven** build automation tool and **Karate** framework to perform testing tasks.<br />

 ### Run the tests
-To launch application's tests developed under Karate framework, you must run the command: **mvn clean test** , under the root directory of the project:
+To launch application's tests, you must run the Maven command: **mvn clean test** under the root directory of the project:

 ```
 C:\Users\mtp1946\Desktop\ryanair-karate-service-master>mvn clean test